How to Have a Halloween Your Dog Will Fondly Remember

-Dr. Katherine Houpt, VMD, PhD, professor emeritus of behavior medicine at the Cornell University College of Veterinary Medicine, and Dr. Leni Kaplan, clinician with the Cornell Hospital for Animals, share some tips on how to ensure your pets have a safe and stress-free Halloween.
+Thankfully, there are ways to keep our dogs comfortable and unafraid this Halloween season.
+Dr. Katherine Houpt, professor emeritus of behavior medicine at the Cornell University College of Veterinary Medicine, and Dr. Leni Kaplan, a senior lecturer at the Cornell University College of Veterinary Medicine, share some Halloween safety tips to help your pup thrive this holiday.

-In addition to the comfort factor, Dr. Kaplan recommends steering clear of “costumes with accessories that are easy to grab or pull off — your pet might eat the accessory, predisposing them to a gastrointestinal foreign body obstruction, which will require veterinary medical attention and possible surgery.”
-Oh, and never leave a costumed pet unattended.
+Dr. Kaplan also recommends steering clear of “costumes with accessories that are easy to grab or pull off — your pet might eat the accessory, predisposing them to a gastrointestinal foreign body obstruction, which will require veterinary medical attention and possible surgery.”
+Oh, and never leave a pet in a costume unattended.

 There are a lot of extra people on the streets at Halloween, and that, combined with strange costumes, can spook pets and cause them to bolt.
 “It is not advised to take your dog trick-or-treating, due to crowds, children, unfamiliar people dressed in unfamiliar outerwear (costumes, masks, and carrying props),” Dr. Kaplan says.